NeCTAR-RC/tutorials/_kubernetes/01-overview.md

 ### What you'll learn

 - Create a Kubernetes cluster using Magnum
+- Administer your newly created Kubernetes cluster
 - Create a service using Pods
-- Create a Loadbalancer to allow external access to your service
 - Use a ReplicaSet for High Availability
 - Scale your cluster
-- Use Cinder volumes for storage
+- Create a Ingress to allow external access to your service
+- Create a Gateway to allow external access to your service

 ### What you'll need